FairRootGroup/FairSoft/README.md

 g4ndl@4.5          hwloc@2.0.2              libxext@1.3.3         pythia8@8240
 ```

-### 5. Use
+## IV.
+Execution

+### IV.1.
+Spack view

 Symbolic links to packages in install tree can be placed to a common installation prefix using view command.
-This will create a directory, which can be used as SIMPATH in order to build experiment-specific frameworks.
+This will create a directory, which can be used as SIMPATH or FAIRROOTPATH in order to build experiment-specific frameworks.
 View is created by following command:

 Linux